aozaki-kuro/tokomachi-wiki/docs/timeline/2020/README.md

 - _Our friendship is 100 deeper than last year!_
 - They were very happy they were able to cheer people up with lives and streams.
 - They found out there were so many things to want to do together and it's more interesting to have it done as Tokomachi.
+- Toko once worried that once they go closer, she might not being able to get along well with Suisei.
+But the fact was they became very, very good friends.
 - Their interest, favorite food, their goals were nearly the same.
 - For Toko, Suisei was the one spending the least time deciding what to eat.
 - Although Suisei's choice for meal was limited (Barbecue, Family restaurant or Shabushabu).